Discovery Investigations

 The Discovery Investigations were a series of scientific cruises and shore-based investigations into the biology of whales in the Southern Ocean.
 They were funded by the British Colonial Office and organised by the Discovery Committee in London, which was formed in 1918.
 They were intended to provide the scientific background to stock management of the commercial Antarctic whale fishery.

-The work of the Investigations contributed hugely to our knowledge of the whales, the krill they fed on, and the oceanography of their habitat, while charting the local topography, including Atherton Peak.
-The investigations continued until 1951, with the final report being published in 1980.
+Discovery Investigations contributed greatly to knowledge of the whales, the krill they fed on and their habitat's oceanography, while charting the local topography, including Atherton Peak.
+They continued until 1951, with the final report published in 1980.

-Specimens collected during the cruises are collectively known as the Discovery Collections.
+Collected specimens are in the Discovery Collections.

 Laboratory

 Shore-based work on South Georgia took place in the marine laboratory, Discovery House, built in 1925 at King Edward Point and occupied until 1931.
 The scientists lived and worked in the building, travelling half a mile or so across King Edward Cove to the whaling station at Grytviken to work on whales as they were brought ashore by commercial whaling ships.